-“It’s that… sometimes I look at her when she’s sleeping next to me…she suddenly becomes transparent, literally, like a ghost.
-It’s like I can see the pillow and sheets underneath her, through her.
-At first I thought my eyes were playing tricks in the dark but no. She fades away like she’s disappearing, turning invisible.
-I know.
-It sounds crazy.”
+“It’s that sometimes I look at her when she’s sleeping next to me and she suddenly becomes transparent.
+Literally, like a ghost.
+It’s like I can see the pillow and sheets underneath her, but through her.
+At first I thought my eyes were playing tricks in the dark.
+But no—she really fades away like she’s disappearing, turning invisible.
+I know that it sounds insane.”

-“Alex, I’m sure it’s your eyes playing tricks.”
+“Alex, I’m sure it’s your eyes playing tricks on you.”

-“That’s what I though at first, but it’s happened more than once and not in the dark.
-One time she stood staring out the window when she slowly began to vanish.
-I could see buildings and cars out the window right through her.
-Then she disappeared entirely.
-I freaked out and left the apartment for about an hour.
-I had to get out, compose myself.
-When I came back Kelly was there in the apartment, just like before.
-I asked if she noticed anything weird.
-She said she didn’t remember that I left, that she experienced missing time.”
+“That’s what I thought—at least at first—but it’s happened more than once now in broad daylight.
+One time she was standing by the window, staring out toward the street, when she slowly began to vanish.
+I could see the buildings and cars outside right through her.
+Then, she disappeared entirely.
+I freaked out and left the apartment for an hour.
+I just had to get out, compose myself.
+When I came back, Kelly was there in the apartment, just like before.
+I asked if she had noticed anything weird.
+She said she didn’t remember me leaving.
+I guess she had experienced missing time.”

-Dr. Clement took notes on all Alex said.
-None of it made sense but she surmised that Alex was either fabricating the tale or he was delirious.
-Perhaps Alex created the story.
-The fact that Alex had no shadow was just as absurd but real.
-Despite the irrationality of it all Dr. Clement had to get back to the relationship issues.
+Dr. Clement took notes on everything Alex said, but none of it made any sense.
+Either Alex was fabricating the whole tale, or he was out of his mind.
+The fact that Alex had no shadow was just as absurd, but that she had seen herself.
+Despite the irrationality of it all, Dr. Clement had to get back to the relationship issues.

-“Do you always go out with Nick to the bowling alley, the pool hall, when you say you do?”
+“Do you always go out with Nick to the bowling alley, or to the pool hall, when you say you do?”

 “I see.
-Do you lie to Kelly when you say you’re doing these things?”
+Do you lie to Kelly when you say you’re out doing these things?”

 “When I go to see Marcia.”